maxk77/Citation-Generator-for-Mac/README.md

 ## Installation

-Find the dmg for Mac in Realeases Tag or Click here to down load.
+Find the dmg for Mac in Realeases Tag or Click [here](https://github.com/max-yeah/Citation-Generator-for-Mac/releases/download/v1.0/Citation.Generator.for.Mac.dmg) to down load.

+## Other Contributors
+Min Tian, Yu Jiahan